UniToolCall: Unifying Tool-Use Representation, Data, and Evaluation for LLM Agents

 \subsection{Evaluation protocol}

-To evaluate model performance across complex tool-use scenarios, we construct a unified benchmark $D_{\text{test}}$.
-This unified benchmark focuses on two fundamental capabilities of tool-use agents: accurate tool selection and correct parameter generation.
-We convert all raw data into the standardized QAOA framework.
-This standardization enables fairer comparison by applying a unified set of evaluation metrics across all datasets.
-Agent interactions exhibit a hierarchical structure: a full conversation consists of multiple turns, and each turn contains one or more individual function calls.
-To accurately capture performance across these nested levels, we decouple our evaluation logic into the following granularities:
+To evaluate model performance across complex tool-use scenarios, we construct a unified benchmark $D_{\text{test}}$ focusing on two fundamental capabilities: accurate tool selection and correct parameter generation.
+Converting all raw data into the standardized QAOA framework enables fairer comparisons across datasets.
+Since agent interactions exhibit a hierarchical structure—where conversations consist of multiple turns, each containing function calls—we decouple our evaluation into the following granularities:

 \paragraph{Function call-level verification} At the most fundamental level, the validity of each individual tool invocation is assessed by matching the predicted tool name and generated arguments against the ground truth.
 This call-level correctness serves as the computational basis for calculating proportional scores in flexible metrics.